mauriciopoppe/blog/site/content/notes/computer-science/operating-systems/bin/gcc.md

 g++ -c main.cpp -o main.o
 ```

-- *linker* - produce a single executable program file, it combines our program with startup code like the following ones
+- *linker* - Produce a single executable program file.
+It combines our program with startup code, such as the following:
-  - standard code at the beginning of the program to set up the running environment to pass command-line parameters and environmental variables
+  - Standard code at the beginning of the program to set up the running environment to pass command-line parameters and environmental variables.
-  - standard code at the end of the program to pass back a return code
+  - Standard code at the end of the program to pass back a return code.

 ```sh
 g++ main.cpp -o main